We’re so excited that the next chapter in your education story might BE WITH US at Nevada State College!

 NEW FIRST-YEAR STUDENTS

-If you are a new first-year student, you must attend the New Student Orientation before registering for courses.
+You must attend the New Student Orientation before registering for courses.
 This program focuses on providing information on academic requirements, institutional policies, financial aid, registration, and community building.

 Who is considered a new first-year student?